Road weather information system

-A Road Weather Information System (RWIS) comprises automatic weather stations (AWS) (often technically referred to as Environmental Sensor Stations (ESS) as they also cover non-meteorological variables) in the field, a communication system for data transfer, and central systems to collect field data from numerous ESS.
+A road weather information system (RWIS) comprises remote automatic weather stations (AWSs)often technically referred to as environmental sensor stations (ESSs), as they also cover non-meteorological variablesa communication system for data transfer, and central systems to collect field data from numerous ESSs.
 These stations measure real-time atmospheric parameters, pavement conditions, water level conditions, visibility, and sometimes other variables.
-Central RWIS hardware and software are used to process observations from ESS to develop nowcasts or forecasts, and to display or disseminate road weather information in a format that can be easily interpreted by a manager.
+Central RWIS hardware and software are used to process observations from ESSs to develop nowcasts or forecasts, and to display or disseminate road weather information in a format that can be easily interpreted by a manager.
 RWIS data are used by road operators and maintainers to support decision making.
-Real-time RWIS data is also used by Automated Warning Systems (AWS).
+Real-time RWIS data is also used by automated warning systems (AWSs).
 The spatial and temporal resolution of a station network can be that of a mesonet or sometimes a constituent network in a network of station networks comprising a mesonet.
 The data is often considered proprietary although it is typically ingested into the major numerical weather prediction models.